 The cost of a cost segregation study is directly tied to the amount of work required to analyze your property.
 Several key factors influence the price, with the most common being the property’s size, type, and complexity.
 For example, a large commercial building with specialized electrical systems and custom finishes will require a more intensive engineering review than a standard single-family rental.
 The firm’s methodology and the level of detail in the final report also play a role.
 Generally, you can expect the cost to fall between $5,000 and $15,000, but this can vary.

-Is It Worth It for Your Property Size?
+Is It Worth the Cost for Your Property?

 A common question I hear is whether a property is “big enough” to justify a cost segregation study.
 While there’s no official minimum, a good rule of thumb is to consider a study for properties valued at $500,000 or more.
 The reason for this guideline is simple: larger, more valuable properties typically contain more personal property components that can be reclassified for accelerated depreciation.
 This creates a larger pool of potential tax deductions, making it easier for the tax benefits to outweigh the cost of the study.
 For smaller properties, the fee might consume too much of the potential savings to be worthwhile.